ltelab/disdrodb/README.md

     plt.show()
 ```

-You should see quicklook plot of the PSD for the identified precipitation events, similar to this:
+You should see quick-look plots of the PSD for the identified precipitation events, similar to this:
 ![alt text](docs/source/static/Figure.Quicklook20091101.EPFL.EPFL_2009.10.1MIN.png)

 > 📖 **Learn more:** See the [products documentation](https://disdrodb.readthedocs.io/en/latest/products.html) for detailed information.